GwennyGreen/kommtheuteaktenzeichen/README.md

 2. Python (any version).

-3. The Python dependency manager `pipenv`.
+3. The Python dependency manager `poetry`.

 4. A set of AWS credentials.